signalfx/kafka_consumer/README.md

-## Kafka consumer of telegraf data to SignalFx
+## Kafka consumer of Telegraf or JSON data to SignalFx

 ```
 Usage of ./kafka_consumer: